There’s too much to do,

 What do I get when I sign up for Waves of Focus?

-1. Two live Zoom classes with peers per week over four weeks
+- One live Zoom classes with peers per week over ten weeks

-2. One live Zoom Q&A Implementation session per week over four weeks
+- One live Zoom Q&A Implementation session per week over ten weeks

 How do I know if this course is for me?